 |Requirements for Admission: Entrance qualification for higher education, Entrance qualification for universities of applied sciences, similar foreign diplomas; further information|

 Application Deadline: September 15|

 Please note: You should apply well before the deadline (~ 12 weeks) if you also need to apply for visa.

 |Special Features: For this degree programme, the Technische Universität Darmstadt offers Online Self-Assessment for selecting a course of study.|

 All Business Engineering degree programmes at the TU Darmstadt are defined by their distinct interdisciplinary nature.
 They contain parts of both Business Studies (Business Administration and Economics) and Law on the one hand, and Engineering on the other to nearly the same extent.

-The Bachelor of Science programme Business Engineering – Technical Field of Studies Mechanical Engineering (WI-MB) is located at the interface of Business Studies and Mechanical Engineering.
+The programme is located at the interface of Business Studies and Mechanical Engineering.
 Courses from these two areas make up the largest part of the studies.
 Furthermore, the programme includes modules from the areas of Mathematics and Legal Studies.

 Advice for Prospective B.Sc.
 Students

 Studying Business Engineering is suitable for everyone who is interested in a business-oriented as well as an engineering-oriented education.
 The interdisciplinary skills and knowledge taught within this framework aim at enabling the students to communicate with experts of Business Studies as well as Engineering on problems and their solutions.